isfan17/isfan17/README.md

 ## 💫 About Me:
 I am currently an undergraduate information system student at Brawijaya University.
-Im in a journey of becoming a great android developer.
+Im in a journey of becoming a great mobile developer.

 ## 💻 Tech Stack:
 ![ANDROID](https://img.shields.io/badge/android-%2320232a.svg?style=flat&logo=android&logoColor=%a4c639)